bcomnes/top-bun/README.md

 .
 ├── md-page
 │        ├── README.md # directories with README.md in them turn into /md-page/index.html.
-│        ├── client.js # Every page can define its own client.js script that loads only with it.
+│        ├── client.ts # Every page can define its own client.ts script that loads only with it.
 │        ├── style.css # Every page can define its own style.css style that loads only with it.
 │        ├── loose-md-page.md # loose markdown get built in place, but lacks some page features.
 │        └── nested-page # pages are built in place and can nest.
 │               ├── README.md # This page is accessed at /md-page/nested-page/.
-│               ├── client.js # nested pages are just pages, so they also can have a page scoped client and style.
+│               ├── style.css # nested pages are just pages, so they also can have a page scoped client and style.
-│               └── style.css
+│               └── client.js # Anywhere JS loads, you can use .js or .ts
 ├── html-page
-│        ├── client.jsx # client bundles can also be written in .jsx/.tsx
+│        ├── client.tsx # client bundles can also be written in .jsx/.tsx
 │        ├── page.html # Raw html pages are also supported.
 They support handlebars template blocks.
-│        ├── page.vars.js # pages can define page variables in a page.vars.js.
+│        ├── page.vars.ts # pages can define page variables in a page.vars.ts
 │        └── style.css
 ├── js-page
-│        └── page.js # A page can also just be a plain javascript function that returns content ├── ts-page
+│        └── page.js # A page can also just be a plain javascript function that returns content.
+They can also be type checked.
-│        ├── client.ts # client bundles can be written in typescript via type stripping │        ├── page.vars.ts # pages can define page variables in a page.vars.js.
-│        └── page.ts # Anywhere you can use js in domstack, you can also use typescript files.
-They compile via speedy type stripping.
+├── ts-page
+│        ├── client.ts # domstack provides type-stripping via Node.JS and esbuild
+│        ├── page.vars.ts # use tsc to run typechecking
+│        └── page.ts
 ├── feeds
-│        └── feeds.template.js # Templates let you generate any file you want from variables and page data.
+│        └── feeds.template.ts # Templates let you generate any file you want from variables and page data.
-├── workers
+├── page-with-workers
 │        ├── client.ts
 │        └── page.ts
-│        ├── counter.worker.js # Web workers use a .worker.js naming convention and are auto-bundled
+│        ├── counter.worker.ts # Web workers use a .worker.{ts,js} naming convention and are auto-bundled
 │        └── analytics.worker.js
 ├── layouts # layouts can live anywhere.
 The inner content of your page is slotted into your layout.
-│        ├── blog.layout.js # pages specify which layout they want by setting a `layout` page variable.
+│        ├── blog.layout.ts # pages specify which layout they want by setting a `layout` page variable.
 │        ├── blog.layout.css # layouts can define an additional layout style.
-│        ├── blog.layout.client.js # layouts can also define a layout client.
+│        ├── blog.layout.client.ts # layouts can also define a layout client.
-│        ├── article.layout.js # layouts can extend other layouts, since they are just functions.
+│        ├── article.layout.ts # layouts can extend other layouts, since they are just functions.
-│        ├── typescript.layout.ts # layouts can also be written in typescript
+│        ├── javascript.layout.js # layouts can also be written in javascript
-│        └── root.layout.js # the default layout is called root.
+│        └── root.layout.ts # the default layout is called "root"
 ├── globals # global assets can live anywhere.
 Here they are in a folder called globals.
-│        ├── global.client.js # you can define a global js client that loads on every page.
+│        ├── global.client.ts # you can define a global client that loads on every page.
 │        ├── global.css # you can define a global css file that loads on every page.
-│        ├── global.vars.js # site wide variables get defined in global.vars.js.
+│        ├── global.vars.ts # site wide variables get defined in global.vars.ts
-│        └── esbuild.settings.js # You can even customize the build settings passed to esbuild!
-├── README.md # This is just a top level page built from a README.md file.
+│        ├── markdown-it.settings.ts # You can customize the markdown-it instance used to render markdown │        └── esbuild.settings.ts # You can even customize the build settings passed to esbuild ├── README.md # This is just a top level page built from a README.md file.
-├── client.js # the top level page can define a page scoped js client.
+├── client.ts # the top level page can define a page scoped js client.
-├── style.js # the top level page can define a page scoped css style.
+├── style.css # the top level page can define a page scoped css style.
 └── favicon-16x16.png # static assets can live anywhere.
 Anything other than JS, CSS and HTML get copied over automatically.
 ```

-The core idea of `domstack` is that a `src` directory of markdown, html and js "inner" documents will be transformed into layout wrapped html documents in the `dest` directory, along with page scoped js and css bundles, as well as a global stylesheet and global js bundle.
+The core idea of `domstack` is that a `src` directory of markdown, html and ts/js "inner" documents will be transformed into layout wrapped html documents in the `dest` directory, along with page scoped js and css bundles, as well as a global stylesheet and global js bundle.

 It ships with sane defaults so that you can point `domstack` at a standard [markdown documented repository](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github) and have it build a website with near-zero preparation.